How much should you expect to pay a gardener for regular or one-off garden maintenance?

 - Generally excludes removal of cuttings, chemicals etc

 The gardener may also have one hourly rate for manual tools and another for petrol tools.
-This is because of the higher cost of maintaining petrol tools and because they work faster with petrol tools - shooting yourself in the foot when you charge by the hour!
+This is because of the higher cost of maintaining petrol tools and because they work faster with petrol tools.

 Although he/she may charge more and work faster - being experienced and familiar with their own professional tools will result in a superior finish.
 Their insurance will put things right in the event of an accident and you are not responsible if they hurt themselves on their own tools.
 They have an incentive to do a good job - their reputation as a professional and the prospect of repeat business and recommendations.
 Their professional tools have achieved much more in the time - giving you value for money.